planet17/self-recruiting-panel/README.md

 ------------
 [Back to Contents](#contents)

+### 1) Create a dir.
-* 1) Create a dir where you want to create that project, on your taste.
+Create a dir where you want to create that project, on your taste.

 * 2) Use composer for get project:
 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).